-Okay so in this part of the blog post I am going to tell you some things that should be included in you New Zealand campervan checklist.
+Okay so in this part of the blog post I am going to tell you some things that should be included in your New Zealand campervan checklist.

-If you include these camping gear and travel accessories in you packing, you will have an awesome experience exploring New Zealand.
+If you include these camping gear and travel accessories in your packing, you will have an awesome experience exploring New Zealand.

+- #2 Food containers – I can’t begin to tell you how valuable these are!
+The containers will store all your cooked food, allowing you to bulk cook at campsites around New Zealand.
 It’s no fun when you are trying to cook eggs on a stove at the back of the campervan on a windy day.
-Somedays its completely impossible as the weather is too choppy.
-Food containers are a life saver.
+Some days it’s completely impossible as the weather is too choppy.
+Food containers are a lifesaver.

 I wouldn’t get any old camera as they won’t capture the true beauty of New Zealand.
 It is worth paying a little extra to make amazing photos of New Zealand.

 #4 Laptop – A laptop is one of the best campervan travel essentials you can have.
 It is the perfect thing to pass a few hours when the weather is bad in New Zealand.
 You can download the Netflix app to your laptop and then download films to watch when there is no WiFi.

 We got through so many films on the laptop.
 This is why you need one of these on your campervan checklist.
 A smaller laptop is better to maximise on your campervan space.

 Apple Mac for the apple lovers, this is a cool addition for your campervan list.